globaltravelreport/global-travel-report/content/articles/1-new-qatar-philippine-airlines-deal-your-gateway-to-manila-.md

 ---
-title: '''New Qatar-Philippine Airlines Deal: Your Gateway to Manila'''
+title: 'New Qatar-Philippine Airlines Deal: Your Gateway to Manila'
 summary: >-

   Exploring Manila just got easier and more affordable for Aussies, thanks to a